 One of the most important aspects of any wearable sleep or fitness tracker is its accuracy.
-Without reliable data, such devices would range from gimmicky to utterly useless.
-For this article, I wanted to take a closer look at WHOOP — the fitness tracker I’ve been using for the past 1.5 years — to find out just how accurate it really is.
+Without reliable data, these devices range from gimmicky to useless.
+So for this article, I wanted to take a closer look at WHOOP — the wrist-worn fitness tracker I’ve been using since 2019 — to find out just how accurate it really is.

-In a nutshell, the WHOOP strap offers excellent accuracy in the following areas:
+In a nutshell, my research and first-hand testing shows that WHOOP is highly accurate in the following areas: